Kryku/wordpress-dev-tools/README.md

 # Dev Tools
 ## Description
-A simple WordPress plugin that I created for myself to make my life as a developer easier.
-So far, it contains four handy tools - a database manager, server commands, a file editor, and an emergency "Save Our Souls" (SOS) tool - all combined into one neat package.
-I built it to work with databases, run server commands, edit files, and save my bacon when things go south, all without leaving the WordPress admin.
-Sometimes, you need to perform the necessary tasks only while working in the admin without access to the server/hosting.
+A ~~simple~~ WordPress plugin that I created for myself to make my life as a developer easier.
+So far, it contains five handy tools - a database manager, server commands, a file editor, and a code snippet runner - all combined into one neat package.
+I built it to work with databases, run server commands, edit files, and test code without leaving the WordPress admin.
+Sometimes, you need to perform tasks only in the admin without server/hosting access.
 It’s free, customizable, and won’t overload your server.
 No need for bloated paid alternatives!

 ![Dev Tools Main](https://raw.githubusercontent.com/Kryku/wordpress-dev-tools/refs/heads/main/screenshots/dev-tools.jpg)